Smart Policies for Workplace Technologies

 Distribute Policies and Acknowledgment Forms

 Now, it’s time to pass out the policies.
 You should follow that with a meeting where you explain the policies and answer any questions employees might have.
 Tell employees that the company expects them to read the policies and abide by them, and ask employees to sign an acknowledgment form to that effect.
-An acknowledgment form is available on this book’s companion page on www.nolo.com.
-See the appendix for the link).
+(An acknowledgment form is available on this book’s online companion page; see the appendix for information on accessing it.)

 Acknowledgment forms may be legally required.
 Acknowledgment forms may look like overkill or a simple exercise in paperwork, but they are a vitally important part of your technology strategy.
 Currently, at least one state requires employers to get written consent from employees before monitoring their email and Internet use, and other states consider similar legislation every year.
 Even if they aren’t legally required where your company does business, acknowledgment forms ensure that employees understand the rules for electronic communications, which will result in fewer violations of those rules and more protection for your company if it ever has to defend a decision to read employee communications.

 It’s a good idea to meet with employees to discuss any changes or additions to those policies.
 Use of technology is an area of major interest to employees, and one in which you may meet resistance.
 At a meeting, you can explain why the company needs these policies and what employees will have to do to comply.